kicaj29/git-sample/README.md

 It will open GNU nano editor.
 Type squash for commit2 and commit3:
 ![editor-squash](./images/editor-squash.png)

 Next press `Ctrl+o` to save the changes and press Enter to confirm it.
+Next press Ctrl+x to close the file.
 NOTE: in another editors like vim you must type `i` to enter edit mode.
 Type `Esc:wq` to write data (`Esc` is needed to leave edit mode).

 ![editor-squash-save](./images/editor-squash-save.png)

-Next press Ctrl+x to close the file.
-It will open next editor:
+After saving changes and closing previous file automatically next file will be opened:

 ![editor-commits](./images/editor-commits.png)